Back to Blog

 Arrange Interpreter if Needed

-If USCIS doesn't provide an interpreter for Arabic at your field office, arrange to bring a qualified interpreter to your interview.
+If you plan to take the civics test in Arabic or another native language, arrange to bring a qualified interpreter to your interview.

 5. 5